-“Pioneer Inns and Taverns” is a landmark five-volume work published by the Canadian historian Edwin C. Guillet (1898-1975), a native of Cobourg, ON.
-His ancestors arrived in Upper Canada in the early 1800s from Jersey.
-Mr. Guillet was of distant French Huguenot origin.
-He claimed in fact a blood connection to another distant son of Jersey and writer, Henry David Thoreau.
+Pioneer Inns and Taverns is a landmark five-volume work published by the Canadian historian Edwin C. Guillet (1898-1975).
+Born in Cobourg, Ontario, his ancestors, of French Huguenot lineage, arrived in Upper Canada in the early 1800s, from Jersey.
+He claimed in fact a blood connection to another son (distantly) of Jersey, American writer Henry Thoreau.

-The set comprises four printed volumes since Volumes Two and Three were bound together.
+The set comprises four printed volumes, since Volumes #2 and #3 were bound together.
 They were republished at least once, in a two-volume set.
 The series deals mainly with early Upper Canada but Lower Canada (Quebec) and parts of New York State are also covered.
 The fifth volume is a history of British pub names and signage.

 Later researchers of early Ontario tavern life and drinking practises have acknowledged the importance of Guillet’s work.
 He was what today is called an independent or unaffiliated researcher.
 He worked in teaching, including at a technical high school in Toronto, and later as an archivist for the Ontario government.

 Guillet held a master’s degree in both history and English from McMaster University in Hamilton, Ontario, and this shows in the book.
 True it remains that every generation has its writers who elucidate the past but inevitably, reflect their time.
 Since Guillet’s time, the academics Craig Heron, Douglas McCalla, and Julia Roberts, among others, have covered similar subject matter but from new perspectives.
 For example, Julia Roberts has examined how the tavern functioned for different social classes, and particular groups within them such as women and blacks.